-August 19, 2019
+November 4, 2019

-For further information contact: John DeVore, Pacific Fishery Management Council
+For further information contact: John DeVore

-7700 NE Ambassador Place, Suite 101

-Portland, OR 97220
+Pacific Fishery Management Council 7700 NE Ambassador Place, Suite 101 Portland, OR 97220 Phone: 503-820-2413

-Keeley Kent, National Marine Fisheries Service West Coast
+Stacey Miller National Marine Fisheries Service West Coast Region 1201 NE Lloyd Center BLVD Suite #1100 Portland, OR 97232 Phone: 503-231-6290

-Region

-7600 Sand Point Way NE, Seattle, WA 98044

-Phone: 206-526-4655

-Abstract:

-The proposed actions are to 1) increase or eliminate the 2020 annual catch target (ACT) for cowcod (Sebastes levis) south of 40°10' N. lat. with a potential adjustment to the set-aside or off-the-top deduction from the ACL, and 2) increase the 2020 annual catch limit (ACL) of shortbelly rockfish (S. jordani) to avoid negative socioeconomic impacts to the West Coast groundfish fishery.
+Abstract: The proposed actions are to 1) eliminate the 2020 annual catch target (ACT) for cowcod (Sebastes levis) south of 40°10' N lat. with a potential adjustment to the set-aside or off-the-top deduction from the ACL, and 2) increase the 2020 annual catch limit (ACL) of shortbelly rockfish (S. jordani) to avoid negative socioeconomic impacts to the West Coast groundfish fishery.

-Cowcod south of 40°10' N. lat. is one of two West Coast groundfish stocks currently managed under a rebuilding plan.
+Cowcod south of 40°10' N lat. is one of two West Coast groundfish stocks currently managed under a rebuilding plan.
 Cowcod is also a quota species in the West Coast trawl catch share program with very small individual fishing quotas (IFQs) allocated to quota shareholders based on the sector's allocation of the 2020 ACT of 6 metric ton (mt).
-As such, cowcod is a constraining species to California trawlers south of 40°10' N. lat.
-Cowcod are successfully rebuilding and, according to the draft 2019 stock assessment that may be adopted by the Pacific Fishery Management Council (Council) at their September 2019 meeting, has now attained a healthy and rebuilt status.
+As such, cowcod is a constraining species to California trawlers south of 40°10' N lat.
+According to the 2019 stock assessment adopted by the Pacific Fishery Management Council (Council) at their September 2019 meeting, cowcod has now attained a healthy and rebuilt status.
 As the stock has increased in abundance, incidental bycatch of cowcod has been increasingly difficult to avoid.
-Some LE groundfish trawlers south of 40°10' N. lat. are prematurely approaching their vessel limits of cowcod threatening their ability to prosecute their fishery.
+Some LE groundfish trawlers south of 40°10' N lat. are prematurely approaching their vessel limits of cowcod threatening their ability to prosecute their fishery.
 The Council is interested in providing some economic relief by raising or eliminating the ACT, with a possible reduction to the yield set-aside.
-These actions would increase the annual cowcod vessel limit for affected LE trawl fishery participants south of 40°10' N. lat.
+These actions would increase the annual cowcod vessel limit for affected LE trawl fishery participants south of 40°10' N lat.